robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 Templates with if expression
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`if expression`_ can be also used together with templates.
+`If expression`_ can be also used together with templates.
-This can be useful for example when used together with for loops to
+This can be useful, for example, when used together with `for loops`_ to
 filter executed arguments.

 .. sourcecode:: robotframework